edgard/murailobot/README.md

 ### Automated Releases

-When code is pushed to the `main` branch, the following happens automatically:
+When code is pushed to the `master` branch, the following happens automatically:

-1. The CI workflow detects changes in the codebase
+1. The CI workflow validates the code with tests and linting
 2. Version is automatically bumped based on commit messages:
    - `fix:` or `fix(scope):` → patch bump
    - `feat:` or `feat(scope):` → minor bump